-Growth hormone (GH) tests are blood tests that check to see if your body is making a normal amount of GH.
-GH, also known as human growth hormone, is a substance that controls your body's growth.
-It also helps control metabolism, the process of how your body uses food and energy.
-GH is made in the pituitary gland , a small organ in the base of the brain.
+Growth hormone (GH) tests are blood tests that check if your body is making a normal amount of GH.
+Hormones are chemical messengers in your bloodstream that control the actions of certain cells or organs.
+GH, also known as human growth hormone, controls your body's growth.
+It also helps control metabolism, the process your body uses to make energy from the food you eat.
+GH is made in the pituitary gland , a small organ at the base of your brain that controls many functions, including growth.

-In children, GH plays a major role in bone growth, development of muscle mass, and height.
+In children, GH plays a major role in bone growth, muscle mass development, and height.
 In adults, GH affects bone and muscle health.
-If children or adults have too much or too little GH, it can cause health problems.
+If you or your child have too much or too little GH, it can cause health problems.

-GH levels in the blood fluctuate throughout the day depending on your diet and activity levels.
+GH levels in your blood change throughout the day, depending on your diet and activity levels.
 So, a standard blood test doesn't usually provide helpful information about GH levels.
-Instead, GH levels are usually checked in tests that measure other substances, such as hormones and proteins, that are related to GH production.
+Instead, GH levels are usually checked in blood tests taken over a few hours that measure other substances, such as proteins and other hormones that are related to GH production.
+This will provide more accurate results about your or your child's GH levels.

 Other names: GH test, human growth hormone test, somatropin test, growth hormone stimulation test, growth hormone suppression test